-Luk’s solo exhibitions include “Appropriate Responses for Featherless Bipeds with Broad Flat Nails” at chi K11 Art Museum (2018, Shanghai, China).
-His works have also been shown in various recent group exhibitions such as “Next Act” at Asia Society (2019, Hong Kong); “Very Natural Actions” at Tai Kwun Contemporary (2019, Hong Kong); “Serious Games” at HOW Art Museum (2019, Shanghai, China) and “A Tree Fell in the Forest, and No One’s There” at the Power Station of Art (2018, Shanghai, China).
+Luk’s solo exhibitions include “Appropriate Responses for Featherless Bipeds with Broad Flat Nails” at chi K11 Art Museum (Shanghai, 2018).
+His works have also been shown at various group exhibitions including “New Beginnings” at Blindspot Gallery (Hong Kong, 2022); “Next Act” at Asia Society (Hong Kong, 2019); “Very Natural Actions” at Tai Kwun Contemporary (Hong Kong, 2019); “Serious Games” at HOW Art Museum (Shanghai, 2019) and “A Tree Fell in the Forest, and No One’s There” at the Power Station of Art (Shanghai, 2018).

 Luk currently lives and works in Hong Kong.